giuseppe/crun/crun.1.md

 It is an experimental feature, and the annotation will be removed once it is supported in the OCI runtime specs.

+## `run.oci.seccomp.plugins=PATH`

+If the annotation `run.oci.seccomp.plugins=PLUGIN1[:PLUGIN2]...` is specified, the seccomp listener fd is handled through the specified plugins.

 ## `run.oci.seccomp_fail_unknown_syscall=1`

 If the annotation `run.oci.seccomp_fail_unknown_syscall` is present, then crun